fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 that are not compiled util they are used.
 In GPU programming, templates are especially interesting and indispensible because of the inefficiency of dynamic polymorphism in GPU programming models.
 One famous example of this kind of libraries is Thrust.
-Because these libraries are provided in uncompiled form, there is no way to reuse them in a language other than the one these libraries are programmed in.
+Because these libraries are provided in uncompiled form, there is no way to reuse them from a language other than the one these libraries are programmed in.

 ```cpp
 template<typename ForwardIterator , typename T >